 The average homeowner pays around $1,200 per year for their homeowner’s insurance.
 While this figure can vary widely depending on where you live, it can ultimately be a significant expense, especially when it’s for a house you no longer want.

-When you list your Southern California house, curb appeal is incredibly important.
+When you list your Greater Los Angeles house, curb appeal is incredibly important.
 When trying to sell your house the traditional way, it is important that you maximize your curb appeal.
 Whether you do it yourself or hire a professional to help, keeping up with the landscaping will cost you time and money.

 Of course, the inside of the property must be kept in great condition as well.
 You’ll want to keep the house clean at all times, always prepared for a last-minute showing.
 Hiring a maid service can help, but you will need every member of your family to keep things tidy, always cleaning up after themselves.

 Depending on where you live and the current situation you are facing with your property, you may find that you are dealing with even more costs as a reluctant property owner.
 A few of these costs include…

 If you own a home in a development or private community, you’ll be required to keep up with the HOA costs until you are no longer listed as the owner of the home.

 Maybe you own an investment property in Greater Los Angeles, but you are living out of the area and wish to sell.
 You may be dealing with property management fees and other costs as a landlord.